hapi-server/server-nodejs/README.md

 <a name="Contact"></a>
 ## 7. Contact

-Bob Weigel <rweigel@gmu.edu>

-Please submit bugs and feature requests to the [issue tracker](https://github.com/hapi-server/server-nodejs/issues)
+Please submit questions, bug reports, and feature requests to the [issue tracker](https://github.com/hapi-server/server-nodejs/issues).